Written by Michele Drake

 What's The Implication For Fertility?

 Most of us have a disrupted circadian rhythm.
-This can happen because of exposure to artificial light (hello screentime), especially after dark.
-But the circadian rhythm can also be disrupted by jet lag, working overnights, or an impaired sleep schedule (meaning you are getting less than 7 hours per night).
+The most common reason for that these days is exposure to artificial light (hello screen time), especially when it's naturally dark outside.
+But the circadian rhythm can also be disrupted by jet lag, working overnights, or an impaired sleep schedule (meaning you are getting less than 7 hours of sleep per night).

 - cognitive function,